Show proof of vaccination

 Updates to the health order

-The updates to San Francisco’s Safer Return Together Health Order are a response to the continued spread of COVID-19.
-The recent spread is currently driven by the Delta variant, primarily among unvaccinated people.
+The updates to San Francisco’s Safer Return Together Health Order are a response to the city’s efforts against COVID-19.